StillWeRise: Writing Climate (In)Justice

 Fiep van Bodegom, a writer, translator and editor with the literary magazine De Gids, talked with Wright about the value of literature in the context of the climate crisis and the position of the writer to spur (climate) activism.

-We provide fragments of Wright's work - distinguished by its raw, living language - to spoken-word artists and poets to use the power of their words to make this subject comprehensible in every way.
-Live from the Theater aan het Spui, these include the rebellious and deeply engaged word, rap and music artist Benjamin Fro and the filmmaker, performer and activist Chihiro Geuzebroek.
-There are also impressive video contributions by British poet, YouTube star and literary video essayist Leena Norms and the Indian poet and word artist Sanam Sheriff.
+We provided fragments of Wright's work - distinguished by its raw, living language - to spoken-word artists and poets to use the power of their words to make this subject comprehensible in every way.
+Live from the Theater aan het Spui, these included the rebellious and deeply engaged word, rap and music artist Benjamin Fro and the filmmaker, performer and activist Chihiro Geuzebroek.
+There were also impressive video contributions by British poet, YouTube star and literary video essayist Leena Norms and the Indian poet and word artist Sanam Sheriff.

-With Van Bodegom, they discuss how they shape their artistry as well as a desire for a more just world.
-Is it a balancing act, or is it the only way they can profess their artistry.
+With Van Bodegom, they discussed how they shape their artistry as well as a desire for a more just world.
+Is it a balancing act, or is it the only way they can profess their artistry?

-The Winternachten International Literature Festival signals that a new generation is now rising up that doesn't view art and activism as opposing poles but operates fluidly between them.
-What is your experience?
-Tell us online how we can give this movement a voice by launching a dedicated Facebook group we will open on 7 January to encourage discussion and share sources of inspiration.
+The Winternachten International Literature Festival signaled that a new generation is now rising up that doesn't view art and activism as opposing poles but operates fluidly between them.
+During the festival we encouraged giving this movement a voice by launching a dedicated Facebook group we openend on 7 January to encourage discussion and share sources of inspiration.

 - The Farmer's Great-Granddaughter | Leena Norms | video poem